 Resources for Learners

-- American English Learner MOOCS: These Massive Open Online Courses (AE MOOCs) help pre-intermediate, intermediate, and advanced level learners improve their English skills in five major career fields: English for Media Literacy, English for STEM Fields, English for Business and Entrepreneurship, English for Journalism, and English for Career Development.
-Each AE MOOC is self-paced and is five weeks long.
+- American English Learner MOOCS: These Massive Open Online Courses (MOOCs) help pre-intermediate, intermediate, and advanced level learners improve their English skills in five major career fields: English for Media Literacy, English for STEM Fields, English for Business and Entrepreneurship, English for Journalism, and English for Career Development.
+Each MOOC is self-paced and is five weeks long.

-- American English E-Books: Read e-books anytime, anywhere: on the go or in the classroom!
-Free, American English E-books – including classic graded readers and an idiom reference guide –are available.
-Titles are adapted from American classics by Mark Twain, Jack London, and Edgar Allan Poe and intended for intermediate learners of English, including both .pdf and audio files.
+- American English E-Books: Read anytime, anywhere — on the go or in the classroom!
+Free, American English E-books are available to download in both .pdf and audio files.
+Titles are adapted from American classics by Mark Twain, Jack London, and Edgar Allan Poe and are intended for intermediate learners of English.

-- American Teens Talk: Interviews with American teenagers give learners a view into the lives of adolescents in the U.S. Through the written and audio format of the interviews, learners can increase their vocabulary, practice their reading and listening skills, engage in discussions, and learn more about U.S. culture.
+- American Teens Talk: Interviews with American teenagers give learners a view into the lives of adolescents in the U.S. Through the written and audio format of the interviews, learners can increase vocabulary, practice reading and listening skills, and learn more about U.S. culture.